bxlab/cmdb-quantbio/lectures/analyzing_and_visualizing_data/index.md

 - State learning objectives

+# Conditionals and comparisons (live-coding; 9:05-9:20)

-# Software Carpentry: Analyzing Patient Data (Numpy; live-coding; 9:05-10:00)
+# Software Carpentry: Analyzing Patient Data (Numpy; live-coding; 9:20-10:10)

 - [https://swcarpentry.github.io/python-novice-inflammation/instructor/02-numpy.html](https://swcarpentry.github.io/python-novice-inflammation/instructor/02-numpy.html)

-- introduce concept of libraries, which allow access to functions that are not built in to python (9:05-9:10)
+- introduce concept of libraries, which allow access to functions that are not built in to python (9:20-9:25)
-- use `numpy.loadtxt()` to load the inflammation dataset, then view it, store it in a variable and print it (9:10-9:15)
+- use `numpy.loadtxt()` to load the inflammation dataset, then view it, store it in a variable and print it (9:25-9:30)
-- discuss the concept of parameters to a function and order-based versus explicit specification (9:15-9:20)
+- discuss the concept of parameters to a function and order-based versus explicit specification (9:30-9:35)
 - examine and discuss the `type()` (an n-dimensional array) (9:20-9:22)
-- examine and discuss the `.shape` and use this as an example of an "attribute" of a python object (9:22-9:25)
+- examine and discuss the `.shape` and use this as an example of an "attribute" of a python object (9:35-9:38)
-- view all the attributes using the built-in `dir()` function (9:25-9:27)
+- view all the attributes using the built-in `dir()` function (9:38-9:40)
-- index various elements from the numpy array `data[0,0]` and discuss that these start from the top left (9:27-9:30)
+- index various elements from the numpy array `data[0,0]` and discuss that these start from the top left (9:40-9:43)

-- discuss and demonstrate data slices - start at the first index and go up to but not including the second index (9:30-9:35)
+- discuss and demonstrate data slices - start at the first index and go up to but not including the second index (9:43-9:48)
 - show what happens if you dont include bone of the bounds on the slice `data[:3, 36:]`

-- discuss and demonstrate built-in functions such as `numpy.mean(data)` (9:35-9:40)
+- discuss and demonstrate built-in functions such as `numpy.mean(data)` (9:48-9:52)
 - demonstrate some other numpy functions and the concept of multiple assignment

 ```
 maxval, minval, stdval = numpy.amax(data), numpy.amin(data), numpy.std(data)
 ```

 - what if we want to compute a statistic on only a subset of the data (e.g., a specific patient?)
-(9:40-9:45)
+(9:52-9:58)
 ```
 patient_0 = data[0, :] # 0 on the first axis (rows), everything on the second (columns)
 print('maximum inflammation for patient 0:', numpy.amax(patient_0))